m-lab/ndt-server/spec/ndt7-protocol.md

 of what performance is possible with your device, your current internet connection (landline, Wi-Fi, 4G, etc.), the characteristics of your ISP and possibly of other ISPs in the middle, and the server being used.
-The main metric measured by ndt7 is the goodput, i.e., the speed measured at application level, without including the overheads of WebSockets, TLS, TCP/IP, and link layer headers.
+The main metric measured by ndt7 is the goodput.
+That is, the speed measured at application level, without including the overheads of WebSockets, TLS, TCP/IP, and link layer headers.
 But we also provide kernel-level information from `TCP_INFO` where available.
 For